Europe

 Italy and Spain

-I spent much time in northern Italy and never saw the south besides one hurried trip to Rome.
+Aside from one hurried trip to Rome, I spent a lot of time in northern Italy and never saw the south.
 I took several trips and saw Venice, the Dolomites, and the Italian Riviera in the east.
 I was in an old Roman arena in Verona and saw the Queen Mother in her British racing green jaguar make an appearance.
 Quite a treat!
-On my first trip in 1985, we drove to Monaco over the weekend and walked the Formula 1 race course!
+On my first trip in 1985, I drove to Monaco over the weekend and walked the Formula 1 race course!

 Back to Top